 March 19, 2021

-I want to provide you with an update about progress in our presidential search.
-The Board of Trustees has selected AGB Search as our consultant.
-This firm is exclusively dedicated to higher education and we feel it is a good fit for us.
+The Board of Trustees has selected AGB Search as consultants for the DWU Presidential Search process.
+This firm is exclusively dedicated to higher education and board feel it is a good fit for DWU.
 You can learn more about them and their services here.

 This phase of the process will generate a presidential search profile describing the university, the presidential opportunity, and the desired experiences and abilities of the next president.

 The board is taking the first steps in what we know will be a thorough and comprehensive process.
 We will continue to provide you with periodic updates.